abbothca/yo/README.md

 yo first
 ```

+## How to use

-Then start compiling your project:
+To start compiling your project:

 ```bash
 gulp